d-ornen/deployer/README.md

 # deployer

-Deployer is a relative simple, yet powerful localhost CI/CD instrument.
+Deployer is a relatively simple, yet powerful localhost CI/CD instrument.
 It allows you to:

 - have your own actions and pipelines repositories (`Actions Registry` and `Pipelines Registry`) in a single JSON file
 - create actions and pipelines from TUI or using JSON/YAML/TOML configuration files
 - configure actions for specific project
 - satisfy requirements for your system to run pipelines
 - check compatibility over actions and projects
-- run actions and pipelines at remote hosts (you need to setup your remote with SSH key and install `deployer`)
+- run actions and pipelines on remote hosts (you need to setup your remote access using SSH key, also you need to install `deployer` on remote host)
 - use variables for commands from `env`-files and HashiCorp Vault KV2-storage
 - run pipelines with different cache requirements in different build folders
-- run pipelines inside containered environments (Docker by default) with cache strategies
+- run pipelines inside containerized environments (Docker by default) with cache strategies
 - store common content in Deployer's storage, add and patch additional files for build on the fly
 - and share your project build/deploy settings very quickly and without any dependencies.